 Friday 25th September 2020.
-Welcome to Vietnam!
-Upon arrival at Hanoi airport you will be transferred to our hotel.
+Hello Hanoi!
+Arrival transfer from Hanoi airport to our hotel.
 This morning is free for you to relax or explore Vietnam's enchanting capital.
 At 2pm meet your guide and set of on foot to explore Hanoi’s captivating Old Quarter which is known as the ‘36 streets of the old Hanoi’.
 There is Silver Street, Silk Street, Comb Street, Paper Street and importantly Hang Ma street where we’ll learn about the history and traditions of Vietnam’s Full Moon Festival and perhaps sample some tasty traditional Mooncakes.

 Hanoi - Halong Bay.
-After breakfast this morning we leave Hanoi and transfer to the jewel in Vietnam's scenic crown - the incredibly beautiful Halong Bay.
-Board a comfortable junk boat to explore the emerald waters of the bay, dotted with green islets and enjoy lunch with a view onboard.
+This morning we travel to heavenly Halong Bay - the jewel in Vietnam's crown.
+Here we board a comfortable junk boat to explore the emerald waters of the bay which is dotted with limestone peaks.
+Enjoy lunch with a view on board.